mmanjun/OperatingSystems/README.md

 # OperatingSystems
-Drawing a red line on the screen from kyouko3 device
+Drawing a red line on the screen from kyouko3 graphics card.
+Files for Makefile, Kernel code and user code are included.